buenos-nachos/time-sync/README.md

 	onUpdate: displayYear,
 });

-// This lets you pull an immutable snapshot of the TimeSync's inner state const snap = sync.getStateSnapshot();
+// This lets you pull an immutable snapshot of the TimeSync's inner state.
+The
+// immutability is enforced at runtime and at the type level. const snap = sync.getStateSnapshot();
 ```